-As the half approached, the FARMINGTON came on .two teams exchanged the ball strong again, but then defen- several times on mistakes
+As the half approached, the two teams exchanged the ball several times on mistakes and interceptions.

 Prochaszka's pass was intercepted, but the Plymouth defense rallied, and snowed under Farmington's quarterback.
-With third down and twenty yards to go.
-Wilson tossed a pass, but Curt Irish's quick hands batted the ball down.
+With third down and twenty yards to go, Wilson tossed a pass, but Curt Irish's quick hands batted the ball down.

-With Plymouth in possesion, Quarterback Mike Wilson's things looked up.
-But Clevepass to Cleveland was good, land took a pass from a Plymouth receiver and skirted tercepted a pass.
+With Plymouth in possesion, things looked up.
+But Cleveland took a pass from a Plymouth receiver and skirted goal line.
+Plymouth's interior down the sideline for 35 in his own end zone for a